Passport Creative: Storytelling for your international business

-It goes without saying – but I’ll say it anyway – they’ve got itineraries, ideas and inspiration for solo travelers, families, couples and more.
-With Laos alone they have 22 trips ranging half-days to 10 days.
+It goes without saying – but I’ll say it anyway – they’ve got itineraries, ideas and inspiration for solo travellers, families, couples and more.
+With Laos alone, they have 22 trips ranging half-days to 10 days.

 From these independent and self-guided tours, clients can also mix, match and customize to create their perfect adventure.
 It’s clear the team behind Bikudo Travel wants to share their love of adventure and South East Asia (their name is even inspired by a tiny remote village in Northern Ladakh, India!), and that’s what we worked together on doing.

 If you’re only selling one thing, it’s pretty easy to sell that one thing: you just point to it.
 If people like it, they’ll get it.
 If it’s not for them, they’ll pass on it.

 But what happens when your offering is slightly larger?
 If you’re a travel agency, you likely have more than one potential trip you’re offering your clients.

 Take Bikudo, for example.
 In addition to their country-specific breakdown, you can check out trips by style.